 The Last Of Us Season 2 Release Date

-As HBO just confirmed the new season in January, there is no release date for Season 2 yet.
+After confirming the new season in January, HBO has still not announced a release date for Season 2 yet.
 Filming for Season 1 took place between July 2021 and June 2022, per ScreenRant, ahead of a January 2023 premiere.
-If the second installment follows a year-and-a-half production timeline, fans shouldn’t expect a return before mid to late 2024.
-That depends on when filming begins, though.
+If the second installment follows a year-and-a-half production timeline, fans shouldn’t expect a return before early 2025.

 This post will be updated as more The Last of Us Season 2 details become available.

 This article was originally published on